На русском языке

 Components of general field

-The concept of the general field appeared within the framework of the metric theory of relativity and covariant theory of gravitation as a generalization of the procedure for finding the stress-energy tensor and equations of a vector field of any kind.
-[1] With the help of this procedure, based on the principle of least action the gravitational field equations were first derived, [2] [3] [4] then the equations of acceleration and pressure fields, [5] and then the equations of the field of energy dissipation due to viscosity.
-[6] All these equations are similar in form to the Maxwell equations.
-This means that the nature of every vector field has something in common, which unites it with other fields.
+The concept of general field appeared within the framework of metric theory of relativity and covariant theory of gravitation as a generalization of procedure for finding stress-energy tensor and equations of a vector field of any kind.
+[1] With the help of this procedure, based on principle of least action the gravitational field equations were first derived, [2] [3] [4] then equations of acceleration and pressure fields, [5] and then equations of field of energy dissipation due to viscosity.
+[6] All these equations are similar in form to Maxwell equations.
+This means that nature of every vector field has something in common, which unites it with other fields.
 This implies the idea of a general field, which is described in articles by Sergey Fedosin.
 [7] [8]

 Contents